-TakeRoot Justice is proud to be a founding organization of SHOUT, the city’s first ever tenant union of supportive housing tenants and applicants.
+TakeRoot Justice is proud to be a founding organization of Supportive Housing Organized and United Tenants (SHOUT), the city’s first ever tenant union of supportive housing tenants and applicants.
 The creation and impact of the coalition – just this year! – is a great example of the grassroots, intersectional work that our Housing Rights Practice Area does every day.

 Supportive housing is affordable housing with supportive social services in place for people who are homeless or at risk of homelessness (often due to disability or mental health conditions).
 Although supportive housing has long been presented as the premiere solution to housing insecurity and chronic homelessness, many supportive housing tenants have experienced neglect, harassment, discrimination, illegal eviction, and general disregard of their essential tenancy rights by landlords and supportive housing providers alike.